 Fishing with topwater lures is probably the most exciting way to target speckled trout.
 There are few things more exciting than a big fish blowing up a topwater bait!

-The Top Dog lure should be used with a 'walk the dog retrieve'.
-Essentially what you will do is use quick, short sideways twitches with the rod to make the lure zigzag across the top of the water simulating an injured baitfish.
+The Top Dog lure should be used with a 'walk the dog retrieve.'
+Essentially what you will do is use quick, short, sideways twitches with the rod to make the lure zigzag across the top of the water, simulating an injured baitfish.
 Adding a pause (about 2 sec) after every third or fourth twitch can add even more to the illusion of an injured and dying baitfish.

-One important rule when fishing a topwater is do not set the hook.
+One important rule when fishing a topwater is to never set the hook.
 Unless you like the idea of multiple treble hooks flying at you at high speed!
 When a trout decides to eat your topwater bait it will hit it hard and fast, setting the hook in the process.
 If you feel the need to set the hook, wait until the fish has taken the bait underwater and started to run with it first.

 Topwaters are most effective at dawn and dusk on relatively quiet waters.
 This isn't to say that you won't catch any fish with a topwater at noon but your chances of doing so diminish greatly.
 One other nice thing about topwater baits is that they generally seem to catch larger fish.
 So if you only want to catch big fish, consider throwing only topwaters.